 The pride of Mangalore - India's emerging commercial hub

-This defined the brand - from its construction and layout to the design and visual identity that we then built out.
-We wanted to convey that this would be where tomorrow’s successes originated and flourished, and everything that came next was seen through that prism.
+This defined the brand - from its construction and layout to the visual identity that we then built.

 Everything originated from the shape of the project itself.

-A triangular layout this unique was uncommon.
+A triangular layout of this sort was striking and uncommon.
 We wanted its visual identity to be the same.

 As we looked at this project from all angles, we saw facets that we had to consider from a visual, and business point of view.
 The challenges were unlike others we had faced, and we were all set to experiment and make it work.